hood/popui.nvim/README.md

 <br/>

 ## What's `popui` all about?
-It's a tiny (currently 337 LoC) collection of custom UI utilities to make your NeoVim workflow faster.
-It consists of two (`ui-overrider`, `input-overrider`) utilities which override neovim's default `vim.ui.select` menu and `vim.ui.input` prompt, spawning a floating menu right where your cursor resides, and a `diagnostics-navigator` utility to quickly navigate (and jump to) LSP diagnostics issues in the current buffer.
+It's a tiny (currently 466 LoC) UI suite designed to make your NeoVim workflow faster.
+It currently consists of four components:
+- `ui-overrider`: alternative to NeoVim's default `vim.ui.select` menu
+- `input-overrider`: alternative to NeoVim's default `vim.ui.input` prompt
+- `diagnostics-navigator`: utility to quickly navigate and jump to LSP diagnostics issues in the current buffer
+- `marks-manager`: utility to quickly navigate, jump to or remove (permanently!) uppercase marks
 <br/><br/>
 <h3>See it in action below:</h3>
 <br/>